k-aguete/rostful/README.md

 ROStful uses the rosbridge JSON mapping by default, but binary serialized ROS messages can be sent with the `Content-Header` set to `application/vnd.ros.msg`.
 Giving this MIME type in the `Accept` header for queries without input (i.e., publishing topic methods) will cause the server to return serialized messages.
 Images are also supported.

 Supports JSON Web token [jwt](https://jwt.io/introduction/) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
+Install with `pip install pyjwt`

 The ROStful client
 ------------------